benwang2/obsidian-f22/Rutgers/2022 Fall/352/Assignments/352 Problem Set 1.md

 $$\frac{C*N}{T}$$

 ```
-All local DNS resolvers only need to send one request to its respective top-level DNS server.
-So if each local DNS resolver sends N queries and then caches its response for subsequent queries, we have C*N queries distributed across the hierarchy.
+Given $C$ local DNS resolvers that make N*k requests, we know that the DNS resolver will cache the result after the first of k requests for N. This reduces the amount of requests sent by each individual DNS resolver to $N$.
+Therefore, given C local DNS resolvers, we have C*N queries sent in total.
 Then, we distribute the C*N queries evenly across the T top-level servers, to get the answer (C*N)/T.
 ```

 11. **Collaboration and References (mandatory)**.
 Who did you collaborate with on this